 Current DKP Design Studio Supported Projects:

 The DKP Design Studio supports seven projects across the university:

-- DKP K-12 Civics, led by Danielle Allen and Jane Kamensky, has built a strategy for rebuilding civic education, in partnership with teachers and school districts across Massachusetts, by integrating the best historical and civic scholarship and action-oriented approaches to learning into the curriculum.
+- DKP K-12 Civics, founded by Danielle Allen and advised by a committee of Harvard Scholars, has built a strategy for rebuilding civic education, in partnership with teachers and school districts across Massachusetts, by integrating the best historical and civic scholarship and action-oriented approaches to learning into the curriculum.
 The DKP is a K-12 civic education provider that offers curriculum development resources, professional development workshops for educators, and assessment tools and services—all in support of education for constitutional democracy.

 Collegiate Curricular Innovation, led by Christopher Robichaud, leads the way on curricular innovation at the undergraduate and graduate level at Harvard through the Ethics Pedagogy Fellowship program.
 The Fellows partner with faculty to revamp current courses or design new courses that meet the Ethics & Civics requirement for Harvard College’s General Education curriculum and incorporate active-learning projects.
 This project has also developed the first Intercollegiate Civil Disagreement Partnership in the nation in collaboration with state universities and community colleges.
 Finally, the Collegiate Curricular Innovation Project helped to launch and now supports Harvard’s intercollegiate undergraduate Ethics Bowl team.